cvmfs/docker-graphdriver/daemon/README.md

 The converter has a declarative approach.
 You specify what is your end goal and it tries to reach it.

-The main component of this approach is the **desiderata** which is a triplet composed by the input image, the output image and in which cvmfs repository you want to store the data.
+The main component of this approach is the **wish** which is a triplet composed by the input image, the output image and in which cvmfs repository you want to store the data.

-    desiderata => (input_image, output_image, cvmfs_repository)
+    wish => (input_image, output_image, cvmfs_repository)

-The input image in your desiderata should be as more specific as possible, ideally specifying both the tag and the digest.
+The input image in your wish should be as more specific as possible, ideally specifying both the tag and the digest.

 On the other end, you cannot be so specific for the output image, simple